rominirani/genai-apptemplates-googlecloud/chat-gradio/README.md

       --project=$GCP_PROJECT \
       --set-env-vars=GCP_PROJECT=$GCP_PROJECT,GCP_REGION=$GCP_REGION
     ```
 On successfully deployment, you will be provided a URL to the Cloud Run service.
 You can visit that in the browser to view the application that you just deployed.
-Select from one of the predefined queries and the application will query the Vertex AI model and provide you with a response.
+Select from one of the predefined queries and the application will query the Vertex AI Text model and provide you with a response.